sumandhamala/Linux-command/README.md

 # Linux-command
-Command and understanding of linux
+Commands and understanding of linux